SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 Misinformation matters.

-Meet Henning Jacobson, the handsome fellow shown here, who is about to misbehave in his own fashion.
+Meet Henning Jacobson.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-henning-jacobson.jpg" width="168" height="224" alt="Wikipedia: Henning Jacobson" title="Wikipedia: Henning Jacobson" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
+He's the handsome fellow shown here, who is about to misbehave in his own fashion.

-Across the river in Cambridge, police tried to vaccinate Jacobson, who refused and was fined \\$5 (a good chunk in those days, maybe \\$150 today).
+Across the river in Cambridge and just after the Pfeiffer fiasco, police tried to vaccinate Jacobson, who refused and was fined \\$5 (a good chunk in those days, maybe
+\\$150 today).
 At least they weren't beating people down and vaccinating by force any more, possibly because Jacobson was a pastor.

 What with all the lawyers, one thing led to another, and those other things led to the US Supreme Court.
 In a 7-2 decsion,